tumagonx/nwjs_docs_old/Icons.md

 This is platform specific unfortunately.

 ### Windows
-After creating package you would have to use resource editor to change bundled icon.
+After creating a package you have to use a resource editor to change the bundled icon.
 Some sources recommend freeware [Resource Hacker](http://www.angusj.com/resourcehacker/) which would do the trick ([example](http://www.techtalkz.com/tips-n-tricks/3866-how-change-default-icon-exe-using-resource-editor-resource-hacker.html))

 With Resource Hacker you can insert the icon from the command line.